-Import a group of Controlled Packages from XMI
+Import a group of Controlled Packages

-Step Action 1 Open the 'Batch XMI Import' dialog using one of the access methods.
-2 The 'Batch XMI Import' dialog lists all of the Controlled Packages in the current Project.
+Ste Action p 1 Open the 'Batch XMI Controlled Packages' dialog using one of the access methods.
+2 The 'Batch XMI Controlled Packages' dialog lists all of the Controlled Packages in the current Project.
 Select the checkbox against each Package to include in the import.
 Select the 'Select All' checkbox to select all Packages in the list.
 3 To save this configuration as the default, click on the Save Settings button.
 4 Click on the Run Import button.
 Enterprise Architect cycles through each checked Package and imports it.